CoolDude435/4330-Final-Project/README.md

 - removeUnitProds() : removes unit productions
 - removeEmptyProds() : removes empty productions
 - produceProdsWithoutEmpties() : produces all combinations of a production with the empty productions removed
+- findEmptyProds() : finds all the productions that outputs nothing
+- fidnEmptyProds() : given a list of empty productions creates and returns a set of strings which are the nonterminals of those productions
 - replaceTerminals() : replaces terminals with a standin nonterminal
 - splitProds() : split up productions to have a max length of two
 - hasAnEmptyProd() : checks if an production has an empty production